Kyrgyzstan, Tajikistan agree to withdraw troops | DW | 01.05.2021

 Kyrgyzstan and Tajikistan agreed on Saturday to withdraw their troops from their shared border after intense fighting this week killed more than 30 people and injured hundreds.

-The presidents of both countries spoke by telephone on Saturday and pledged to maintain a ceasefire.
-This was the second time that Kyrgyzstan President Sadyr Japarov and Tajikistan President Emomali Rakhmon spoke in two days.
+The presidents of both countries spoke by telephone and pledged to maintain a cease-fire.
+This was the second time that Kyrgyz President Sadyr Zhaparov and Tajik President Emomali Rakhmon spoke in two days.
 The two countries' national security leaders also spoke and agreed to pull back their troops.

 Kyrgyzstan accused Tajikistan of building up troops and military equipment near the border on Saturday before the agreement.